-This project is an opportunity to bring people and organizations together to begin the process of imagining community-based responses to climate change that demonstrate and sustain community resilience.
+The initial phase of the Green Resilience Project in 2021-2022 was an opportunity to bring people and organizations together to begin the process of imagining community-based responses to climate change that demonstrate and sustain community resilience.

 Climate change and income insecurity are two of the most urgent challenges facing Canada and the world.
 The climate crisis is accelerating, Canada has made a commitment to reduce its greenhouse gas emissions to as close to zero as possible by 2050 (net zero), and a fast transition to a green economy lies before us.
 But that moment has arrived at a time of deep income inequality, when so many Canadians face deep insecurity and uncertainty about their incomes and livelihoods.

 Our experience with COVID-19 has shown us that governments, individuals and communities can quickly shift priorities and take dramatic action when required.
 Recent public opinion polls show strong to overwhelming public support for action on both climate change and income security.
 The conversations we support community partners to deliver in the course of this project will enable people from a wide range of communities and backgrounds—including people who are often left out of public consultations—to talk about how these issues play out and interact, what a just, practical transition would look like in their own lives, and what policy-makers can do to help that transition to a green, sustainable future succeed.

 We’re looking for community partners whose work already ties in with some aspect of climate change, incomes and livelihoods, or the connections between the two.
 Beyond the opportunity to be part of this conversation, some specific benefits include:

 - A funded opportunity to engage with your network

 - A report reflecting the conversation in your community that may help navigate two of the biggest challenges facing many communities across Canada.
 You can share this report with your network, your city council and other decision-makers.
 You may also choose to use this report as a supporting document for future funding applications.